codedownio/sandwich/sandwich-site/docs/contexts.md

 database = Label :: Label "database" DatabaseContext
 ```

 Next, we write the introduce node.
-We choose to use `introduceWith`, because it allows us to use the `bracket` pattern to create and then tear down our database.
+We choose to use [introduceWith](http://hackage.haskell.org/package/sandwich/docs/Test-Sandwich.html#v:introduceWith), because it allows us to use the `bracket` pattern to create and then tear down our database.
 You can imagine IO actions happening here.

 ```haskell
 introduceDatabase = introduceWith "Introduce database" database $ \action ->